Managing roles

 ldap2pg synchronizes Postgres roles in three steps:

-1. Loop rules and generate wanted roles list from role rules.
+and generate wanted roles list fromrole

-2. Inspect Postgres for existing roles, their options and their membership.
+rules. - Inspect Postgres for existing roles, their options and their membership.

-Each role entry in rules is a rule to generate zero or more roles with the corresponding parameters.
-A role rule is like a template. role rules allows to deduplicate membership and options by setting a list of names.
+is a rule to generate zero or more roles with the corresponding parameters.

 You can mix static rules and dynamic rules in the same file.

-Running unprivileged
+Running unprivileged¶

-ldap2pg user must have createrole_self_grant set to inherit,set to properly handle groups.
+ldap2pg user must have createrole_self_grant

 CREATE ROLE ldap2pg LOGIN CREATEDB CREATEROLE;